 This ‘babyfacial’ is essentially a chemical exfoliant to give you smooth, supple skin.
 It removes any dead skin cells and makes your skin a lot more glowy and soft.

-This is an amazing dupe for Drunk Elephant’s Babyfacial for only $9!
+This is an amazing alternative for Drunk Elephant’s Babyfacial for only $9!
 This peeling solution is a part of acid exfoliation and does exactly what Drunk Elephant’s Babyfacial does.
 It fights off dull skin and blemishes and leave your skin baby soft.

 7. Drunk Elephant B-Hydra Intensive Hydration Serum – $48